Skip to main content

 10Appendix: Methodology notes, data sources, model limitations

-Part 3: Chapter Summary — Five Principles of Banking Domain AI
+Part 3: Chapter Summary: Five Principles of Banking Domain AI

-This chapter covered three regulatory pillars, 14 exercises, and a full cross-pillar capstone.
+This chapter covered three regulatory pillars, 18 exercises, and a full cross-pillar capstone.
 Five principles emerged from this work.

 Principle 1: Model governance applies to AI models.
 The same regulatory framework (SR 11-7 in the US, SS1/23 in the UK) that governs traditional risk models applies to AI models used in banking.
 An AI agent that calculates ECL or stages assets is a model, and it requires validation, back-testing, documentation, and approval just like a statistical model.

 Principle 2: SICR assessment is irreducibly human.
 The AI can compute PDs, identify DPD thresholds, and flag qualitative indicators.
-But the decision of whether a significant increase in credit risk has occurred — particularly for facilities like A004 (job loss, no DPD) and A006 (property decline, no rating change) — requires professional judgment that cannot be fully automated.
+But the decision of whether a significant increase in credit risk has occurred (particularly for facilities like A004 (job loss, no DPD) and A006 (property decline, no rating change)) requires professional judgment that cannot be fully automated.
 The agent assists; the human decides.

 Principle 3: AML is a legal obligation, not a data exercise.
 Filing a SAR is a legal act with criminal consequences for failure.
 The tipping-off prohibition is a criminal offence.
 The agent can gather data, screen transactions, and identify typologies, but it must never file a SAR, communicate suspicion to customers, or make risk acceptance decisions.
-These boundaries are not optional features — they are legal requirements.
+These boundaries are not optional features: they are legal requirements.

 Principle 4: The Basel IV output floor reshapes the industry.
 The 72.5% output floor means that IRB banks can no longer achieve dramatically lower RWA than SA banks for the same portfolio.
-This compresses the capital advantage of IRB models, changes the economics of low-risk lending (mortgages, sovereigns), and means that the capital calculation you did in Exercise 3 becomes increasingly relevant even for IRB banks.
+This compresses the capital advantage of IRB models, changes the economics of low-risk lending (mortgages, sovereigns), and means that the capital calculation you did in Exercise 10 becomes increasingly relevant even for IRB banks.

 Principle 5: Pillar interaction is where insight lives.
 A bank that reports ECL, capital, and AML separately gets three answers.
-A bank that traces the cascade — provision increase reduces CET1, which tightens the buffer, which constrains the dividend, which signals market concern, which increases funding costs, which compresses NII — gets one integrated answer.
+A bank that traces the cascade (provision increase reduces CET1, which tightens the buffer, which constrains the dividend, which signals market concern, which increases funding costs, which compresses NII) gets one integrated answer.
 The banking plugin's router exists specifically to make this integration automatic rather than manual.

 Try With AI

-Use these prompts in Claude or your preferred AI assistant to complete the capstone.
+Setup: Use these prompts in Cowork or your preferred AI assistant.

 1. ifrs9-ecl: Calculate Expected Credit Loss.
 Must handle Stage 1